XML Schema 1.1, Part 1

 co-occurrence constraints or simply co-constraints.

 XML Schema 1.0 didn't provide any facility to support co-constraints.
 Users sometimes have to write Java™ or C code to check them after the XML document is loaded into memory.
 This hurts maintainability and makes the schemas less interoperable.
-Some users seek help from other XML validation languages like Schematron and Relax NG (see Resources) for co-constraints support, which complicates their otherwise XSD-based architecture.
+Some users seek help from other XML validation languages like Schematron and Relax NG (see Related topics) for co-constraints support, which complicates their otherwise XSD-based architecture.

 Listing 2.
 Co-constraints in XML Schema 1.1